 The Austin Parks and Recreation Department is partnering with Ecology Action of Texas to convert an old road into an accessible trail at Roy G. Guerrero Colorado River Metropolitan Park.
 Ecology Action owns the adjacent Circle Acres Nature Preserve, a former City of Austin landfill, illegal dump, and brownfield.
 The organization has spent 15 years converting Montopolis' most polluted tract to one of Austin's most biodiverse 10 acres of land.
 District 3

-The Parks and Recreation Department is in Phase 2 of the concept plan implementation.
-The concept plan for Highland Neighborhood Park was completed in 2017 through input from community members- and provides a vision for future development.
+The concept plan for Highland Neighborhood Park was completed in 2017 through input from community members and provides a vision for future development.
 Phase 1 of implementation was completed in 2019 and included the installation of a new playground.
 Phase 2 of implementation began with community input to further the park design and prioritize the improvements for the next phase.
-The project is in the construction phase.
-District 4
+As of July 2024, Phase 2 is complete and open to the public.
+City Council District 4

 Jamestown Neighborhood Park is an undeveloped park in north Austin.
 It was awarded design services by Austin Parks Foundation, which will help the community in creating a concept plan.
 This project is in the community engagement phase.
 City Council District 4

 The vision plan for John Treviño Jr. Metropolitan Park at Morrison Ranch was adopted by Austin City Council on October 15, 2020.
 John Treviño Jr. was the first Mexican-American elected to City Council who went on to serve 14 years.
 This metropolitan park was named to honor his work for the East Austin community and Austin as a whole.
-Phase 1 Implementation of the vision plan is in the design development phase.
+Phase 1 Implementation of the vision plan is in design.
 City Council Districts 1 and 2

 Little Walnut Creek Greenbelt is an undeveloped park in East Austin that went through a significant vision planning process in 2018, which was approved in January 2019.
 Through that planning process, priority projects were identified, with trails and play space being high on the list of community desired amenities.
 Austin Parks Foundation is partnering with PARD to develop a trailhead and improve existing trails.
-Construction on a new play space is anticipated to begin in 2024.
-District 1
+This project is in the construction phase.
+City Council District 1

 After the City of Austin acquired the Montopolis Negro School in 2019, the Parks and Recreation Department initiated formal protective efforts and completed a hazardous material abatement in preparation for visioning efforts for the historic school building.
 The Montopolis community spearheaded the advocacy efforts that led to the City’s acquisition of the building and PARD recognizes and commends the community’s efforts to ensure that this significant historic site is preserved and looks forward to collaboration on the future of the site.
 This project is in the preliminary planning phase.